Instructional Associate Professor of Law

-Prof. Hester was inducted into the American College of Environmental Lawyers in 2015 (and named a Regent in 2018), elected as a member of the American Law Institute in 2004, and he was named the Top Environmental Lawyer in Houston in 2011 by Best Lawyers of America.
+Prof. Hester was inducted into the American College of Environmental Lawyers in 2015 (and named a Regent in 2018), elected as a member of the American Law Institute in 2004, and named the Top Environmental Lawyer in Houston in 2011 by Best Lawyers of America.
 He was also elected to the Council of the American Bar Association’s Section on Environment, Energy and Resources (SEER) in 2011, and he current co-chairs its Climate Change, Sustainable Development, and Ecological Services Committee.
 He previously chaired numerous other SEER Committees, including its Environmental Enforcement and Crimes Committee, Special Committee on Congressional Relations, and Task Force for Young Lawyers.
 Prof. Hester is currently vice-chair of the Greater Houston Partnership's Sustainability Advisory Committee, and he joined the World Commission on Environmental Law in 2018.

 Environmental Law (LAW 5390)